Tipper Gore: Advocacy for the LGBT community and AIDS

 Gore has been a long-time advocate for the LGBT community.
 She represented the Clinton administration in the Washington, D.C.
 AIDS Walk in 1993 as one of the highest-ranking public officials ever to participate.
 She has continued to participate in such walks and, in 2013 she was an honorary chair of the Nashville AIDS Walk & 5K Run.
 She was a public opponent of California's Proposition 8 to ban same-sex marriage in 2008.
-In 2014, she created an exhibition of her photographs at the Wall Space Gallery to support the Pacific Pride Foundation that provides services to the HIV/AIDS and LGBT communities of Santa Barbara, California.
+In 2014, she created an exhibition of her photographs at the Wall Space Gallery to support the Pacific Pride Foundation that provides services to the HIV/AIDS and LGBTQ communities of Santa Barbara, California.